tsaulic/pycount/README.md

 * experimental LOC tool (lines of code, a.k.a.
 SLOC)
 * doing this to learn Python
-* feel free to raise issues if you find something unusual (the likelyhood of someone even looking at this is very close to zero, so I'm not expecting anything :D)
+* feel free to raise issues if you find something unusual (the likelihood of someone even looking at this is very close to zero, so I'm not expecting anything :D)

 **TODO**